Noisy intermediate-scale quantum computation with a complete graph of superconducting qubits: Beyond the single-excitation subspace: APPLICATION TO MATRIX INVERSION

 \section{APPLICATION TO MATRIX INVERSION}

 As an application of these techniques we give an ancilla-assisted SES implementation of the quantum linear system solver of Harrow, Hassidim, and Lloyd \cite{HarrowPRL09}.
-We choose this algorithm because it requires a large register of ancilla qubits, which is challenging, and because it has interesting generalizations and applications; we do not expect an SES chip running this implementation to outperform a classical supercomputer.
+We do not expect an SES chip running this implementation to outperform a classical supercomputer.
+We choose this algorithm because it requires a large register of ancilla qubits, which is challenging, and because it has interesting generalizations and applications to machine learning.

 The matrix inversion algorithm \cite{HarrowPRL09,CladerPRL13} solves the linear system $A {\bf x} = {\bf b}$ for ${\bf x}$, accepting ${\bf b}$ in the form of a normalized pure state $|{\bf b} \rangle$, and returning the solution in the form of a pure state $|{\bf x} \rangle$.
 In the SES implementation these states are stored in a data register of Hilbert space dimension $n$.
 (Note that in our notation $A$ is $n\!\times\!n,$ not $2^n\!\times\!2^n$.)
 A second register of $m$ qubits is used for the phase estimation subroutine, and one more is used for postselection.
 The value of $m$ determines the accuracy of the solution.
 The SES implementation (for symmetric $A$) requires a complete graph of $n+m+1$ qubits.